CamilaDuitama/decOM/README.md

   ### LOO:
 This feature was thought for the users who would like to perform a leave-one-out experiment on their own matrix of sources.
 This experiment consist on creating a k-mer matrix of sources, extracting one sample to be used as sink and leave the reas out as sources.
 Once this iteration is finished, `decOM-LOO` would take out a different sink from the matrix of sources, and compare it against the rest of samples.`decOM-LOO` stops once every sample has been compared against the rest.
 To run `decOM-LOO` you need to create your own `p_sources` folder and additionally you need a `-m` or map file with one label per source.

-**NOTE**:This feature will only work if there are at least 2 samples representative of each source environment
+**⚠️NOTE**:This feature will only work if there are at least 2 samples representative of each source environment

 To create the `p_sources` you can run [kmtricks](https://github.com/tlemane/kmtricks/wiki) (already in your conda environment for decOM) as follows: